opentext-idol/idol-oem-tutorials/tutorials/README.md

 ### Eduction

-Make a solid start with Eduction.
-Use the out-of-the-box binaries to develop your understanding of the key features and capabilities for matching entities in free text.
+Get started with Eduction.
+Use the out-of-the-box binaries to develop your understanding of the key features and capabilities for matching entities in unstructured, semi-structured and structured text.

 [Get started](./eduction/introduction.md).